Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometry of Hochschild homology

 \end{cor}

-\begin{proof} Dualizing the isomorphism in \eqref{eq:iso-Hochschild-hom}, on the left-hand side Hochschild homology dualizes to cohomology as obtained by \cite[Proposition 13.6]{PV18} -- note that here we use the assumption that $X$ has only finitely many simplices.
-Identifying the dual on the right side, it follows from the well-known duality between reduced homology of the one-point compactification and cohomology with compact support. \end{proof}
+\begin{proof} We dualize the quasi-isomorphism in \eqref{eq:chain level hochschild as configurations}.
+On the left-hand side, Hochschild chains dualize to cochains.
+On the right-hand side, one uses the identification between cohomology with compact support and reduced cohomology of the one-point compactification. \end{proof}

-In light of the equivalence between symmetric sequences and analytic functors these isomorphisms can be restated as the following isomorphisms, natural in the vector space $V$:
+Specializing to rational coefficients and in light of the equivalence between symmetric sequences and analytic functors, these isomorphisms can be restated as the following isomorphisms, natural in the vector space $V$:

 These facts are the ones claimed in Proposition \ref{prop:geometry of HH}.